sciencesj/MolGen_2022/README.md

 ### Important informations

-To be able to install and use all packages required, please **use R version 3.6.x.
+To be able to install and use all the packages, please **use R version 3.6.x.
 Do not use R version 4.x.x**.
 If you already have an R verison installed on your laptop and want to change, you can find a way to do it [here](https://support.rstudio.com/hc/en-us/articles/200486138-Changing-R-versions-for-the-RStudio-Desktop-IDE).

 ### Packages installation

-To install all packages required, please run these commands :
+To install all packages required, run these commands :

 `install.packages("ape", dependencies = TRUE)`